English (ENG) Courses

 Credits: 0.5-1

-This course will build on the principles of ENG 211.
-It is primarily a work-shopping course, which will focus on generation and revision of original creative nonfiction, with an emphasis on producing polished, publishable work.
+This course is primarily a workshopping course, which will focus on generation and revision of original creative nonfiction, with an emphasis on producing polished, publishable work.
 Texts will include craft/theory books, anthologies and literary journals.
 The course will have a critical essay component, a close study of the craft of a particular writer or some formal question.
-Students will also be responsible for detailed peer critique at the advanced level.
+Students will also be responsible for detailed peer critique.
+Each version of the course will focus on a different subgenre of creative nonfiction, such as memoir, personal essay, or travel writing.

 Credit: 1